 - Lanolin (pesticide residue)

-Disposable Wipes Ranked from Bad to Best
+Disposable Wipes Ranked from Not Our Favorite to Best

 It was a little more difficult to find really good baby wipes because so many use multiple preservatives.
 And while we know that preservatives are necessary, we obviously want them to be the safest ones possible.